jdbeutel/ics699-docs/finalReport/finalReport.md

 accept updates.
 On the other hand, the more hops separate two users, the less information they will want to share about a contact.

-At the logical extreme, suppose that a user, Bob, who I do not know, also inputs my grandmother's address.
-We cannot share this information, because we have no reason to trust each other.
-So, the app cannot have a single copy of my grandmother's address that we all update, like a wiki.
+At the logical extreme, suppose that a user, Bob, who Alan does not know, also inputs Alan's grandmother's address.
+Alan and Bob cannot share this information, because they have no reason to trust each other.
+So, the app cannot have a single copy of the grandmother's address that they all update, like a wiki.
 It needs to have two separate contacts for this same identity.

-Now, suppose that Charlie, who Bob and I both know, starts using the app, and Bob and I both share my grandmother's address with him.
+Now, suppose that Charlie, who Bob and Alan both know, starts using the app, and Bob and Alan both share Alan's grandmother's address with him.
 Charlie doesn't want two copies in his address book.
 So, each user needs his own copy, receiving optional update advice that ripples through related copies.

-This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al., 2009), although my project implements a centralized web app.
+This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al., 2009), although the current project implements a centralized web app.
 Each update advice could come with some level of trust or certainty, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after manual approval, similar to the system described by (Shand et al., 2003).
-(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001) provide a background for how that system handles subjective trust and uncertainty, but I did not plan to try to implement such automated intelligence.
+(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001) provide a background for how that system handles subjective trust and uncertainty, but such automated intelligence was not a goal of the current project.

-My previous work designed permissions and history for the wiki model, but the above issue leaded me to think that this distributed model would be better (even in a centralized web app).
+The author's previous projects had permissions and history designed for the wiki model, but the above issue lead to a preference for this distributed model (even in a centralized web app).

-### identity ###
+## identity ##

 The app will need to identify contacts and users.

-##### contacts #####
+### contacts ###

 Contact identity, for unification, will be based on name and location.
 Matches can be approximate or historical.
 The user can confirm via linking.

-##### users #####
+### users ###

 The basis of a user's identity is their email address: a ticket mailed in an invitation to that address links the new user